RelicCornhusk/homelab/README.md

+# Redeployment runbook
-manual steps:
+## manual steps:
 - setup ssh agent
+    - ssh-copy-id root@ip-address
 - create proxmox cluster
+    - cluster name: homelab
+    - node name: magi
 - map igpu device on proxmox
+    - find PCI device for the integrated GPU using lspci
+    - map it with the name "iGPU"
-- create api token and update its permissions to be admin of root.
-Paste token to auto.tfvars
+- create terraform api token on proxmox and update its permissions to be admin of root.
+Paste token to tfvars.
+- run terraform apply
 - get and delete initial admin secret for argocd.
 Rotate password.